 In the volcanic mountains of Costa Rica, you’ll work on an organic farm, visit hot springs, and kayak on Lake Arenal.
 The Arenal region is an incredible spot to understand the complexities of natural risks like volcano eruptions as well as experience the biodiversity of Costa Rica.

-Explore Costa Rica’s Pacific coast, including Manuel Antonio National Park, home to some of the most beautiful beaches in the world and unparalleled biodiversity, including sloths, toucans, and dolphins.
-Contribute to the conservation of this biodiversity by working in sea turtle conservation.
+Explore Costa Rica’s Pacific coast, including Manuel Antonio National Park, home to some of the most beautiful beaches in the world.
+Enjoy the area's unparalleled biodiversity while working on service projects.
+Contribute to the conservation of this biodiversity by working with sea turtles.

 Panama 15 Days